 Payments under the Tax Receivable Agreement will be based on the tax reporting positions that we determine.
 Although we are not aware of any issue that would cause the Internal Revenue Service ("IRS") to challenge a tax basis increase or the availability of tax attributes of the corporations merged into our corporate structure as part of the Organizational Transactions, if any, we will not be reimbursed for any cash payments previously made to MLSH 1 and MLSH 2 pursuant to the Tax Receivable Agreement if any tax benefits initially claimed by us are subsequently disallowed, in whole or in part, by the IRS or other applicable taxing authority.
 For example, if the IRS later asserts that we did not obtain a tax basis increase or disallows (in whole or in part) the availability of Net Operating Losses ("NOLs") due to a potential ownership change under Section 382 of the Internal Revenue Code ("IRC" or "the Code"), among other potential challenges, then we would not be reimbursed for any cash payments previously made to MLSH 1 and MLSH 2 pursuant to the Tax Receivable Agreement with respect to such tax benefits that we had initially claimed.
 Instead, any excess cash payments made by us pursuant to the Tax Receivable Agreement will be netted against any future cash payments that we might otherwise be required to make under the terms of the Tax Receivable Agreement.
 Nevertheless, any tax benefits initially claimed by us may not be disallowed for a number of years following the initial time of such payment or, even if challenged early, such excess cash payment may be greater than the amount of future cash payments that we might otherwise be required to make under the terms of the Tax Receivable Agreement.
-Accordingly, there may not be sufficient future cash payments that we might otherwise be required to make under the terms of the Tax Receivable Agreement.
-Accordingly, there may not be sufficient future cash payments that we might otherwise be required to make under the terms of the Tax Receivable Agreement that are su
+Accordingly, there may not be sufficient future cash payments against which to net.
+The applicable U.S. federal income tax rules are complex, and there can be no assurance that the IRS or a court will not disagree with our tax reporting positions.
+As a result, it is possible that we could make cash payments under the Tax Receivable Agreement that are substantially greater than our actual cash tax savings.